Glovius Online Help

 Why use Glovius?

 Glovius is a modern 3D CAD viewer with a simple and familiar user interface.
-Use Glovius to open CATIA, Pro/Engineer, Creo, NX, Solidworks, Inventor, STEP/IGES and SolidEdge files at a fraction of the cost of CAD licenses.
+Use Glovius to open CATIA, Pro/Engineer, Creo, NX, Solidworks, Inventor, STEP/IGES and SolidEdge parts and assemblies at a fraction of the cost of CAD licenses.

 Windows 7, 8, 8.1 and 10

 1280 X 1024 or higher display resolution with support for 32-bit color

 Glovius is based on the familiar user interface based on Microsoft Ribbon UI.
 All tools and functions are grouped according to functionality and visible to the user.
 The UI is categorized into various tabs as per the function name Home, View, Tools, Export and Help.